green-thomas-wyatt/social_circle_project/README.md

 ## 🐞 Known Issues & TODOs

-- [ ] Reset happiness only works for round 1
 - [ ] No account edit features
 - [ ] No admin view or global analytics
 - [ ] Store purchases not yet auto-tested
 - [ ] Logout redirects but doesn’t give a “You’ve been logged out” message
+- [ ] Sign in does not redirect to the game page immediately
+- [ ] When deployed to Azure, the game lags when buttons were clicked.

 ---